tymyrddin/purple/source/docs/social-engineering/phishing-programme.md

 # Building a phishing programme

-The redesign of a phishing simulation programme follows the [change arc](../foundations/organisational-development/satir-change-model.md) described elsewhere in these foundations.
+The redesign of a phishing simulation programme follows the [change arc](../foundations/organisational-development/satir-change-model.md).
-This page covers what each phase looks like in practice, and what a programme built on genuine attacker techniques requires to operate.
+Each phase looks different in practice, and a programme built on genuine attacker techniques has its own operating requirements.

 ## Purple team sessions as the foundation